nael-fridhi/bigdata-spark-kafka-course/docs/airflow.md

 3. Scheduler create a DagRun Object

 ### Extras and providers

-Extras and providers are tools to be installed to the airflow server in order to interact with other systems like postgres provider or kubernetes extras.
+Extras and providers are tools to be installed to the airflow server in order to interact with other systems like postgres provider or kubernetes extras(install providers and add all the dependencies)

-### Others
+### Others Concepts

 Interacting with Airflow: